jxom/cevoaustralia.github.io/_posts/2017-09-26-productize_me.md

 * Providing services.

 #### What is a service?
 Here I am using the definition of a service in the traditional sense.
-For example, helping get a firewall change done and not in the Software as a Service (SaaS) sense.
+For example: *helping get a firewall change done*.
+Not in the *Software as a Service (SaaS)* sense.

 #### What is a product?